-Named user licensing is a common requirement, that is typically found in
+Named user licensing is a common requirement, that is typically found in:

 - On Premise web applications: there are multiple physical installations (one per end-customer).
 The user id (username or email address) has to be unique within an end-customer, but not necessarily across all end-customers.
+This is by definition a B2B scenario.

 CREATING A NAMED USER EDITION